 Even though those are his favorites, I try to have a variety of toys to play with.

 Different types of toys require children to use different types of words during play, which leads to expanding on their current vocabulary.

 Playing with farm toys encourages children to use words like cow, puppy, barn, tractor and so on.

 While playing with vehicles may encourage a child to use words such as cement mixer, road, bridge, trailer etc.

 Having a variety of toys available helps children to develop specialized language for each toy theme.

-6. Give your tot time to play with you and play alone.
+6. Give your toddler time to play with you… and play alone to practice!

 Learn about our one on one time.

-Lindsay Drewes is a former 4th and 5th grade teacher and current stay-at home-mom and Momprenuer of www.KiddoKorner.com.
+Lindsay Drewes is a former 4th and 5th-grade teacher, current stay-at-home-mom and Mompreneur of www.KiddoKorner.com.
 Lindsay holds both a bachelor's and master's degree in education.
 As founder of KiddoKorner.com, Lindsay followed her passion of mothering to research and offer the best educational, Eco-friendly and innovative products made for babies and toddlers.